r0d3r1ch25/online_learning/pipelines/ingestion_service/README.md

 # Data Ingestion Service

 A streaming service that serves time series CSV data one observation at a time via REST API for online learning workflows.
+Integrated with Argo CronWorkflow running every 2 minutes.

 ## Overview